 Private Transfer to Tulum from Cancun Airport

 This was my preferred way of traveling from Cancun to Tulum directly from the airport.
 I’m not exaggerating when I say there are at least a dozen different transfer companies that you can book ahead with.
-Most prices range from $140-$170 roundtrip.
+Most prices range from $150-$170 roundtrip.
 I would compare all the companies on Trip Advisor for reviews, but for the most part, they’re all the same with a $10-$20 difference in price.
-Click here to compare prices and reviews and read what other travelers have to say at TripAdvisor.
+Click here to compare prices and reviews at TripAdvisor.
 This is a great option if there are two or more people because the cost is for the entire van, not per person.
+Click HERE to check prices.

 You can also just book a smaller private car easily and ahead of time.
 Try searching on Booking.com’s Rideways website for transportation (my link will take you to that exact page) and put in your starting and ending point to get prices and book ahead.
 I did not use this method, but it looks like a great one.
 I’d love to hear feedback from anyone who uses it.
 A small car is cheaper than the private vans.